covcom/205CDE/01 C9 IDE/README.md

 ![](.md_images/run.png)

-Copy that url and paste into the browser window, now you'll see the same content as before.
+Copy that URL and paste into the browser window, now you'll see the same content as before.
 The URL for my webpage is at

 ```sh
     https://lab1-jianhuayang.c9users.io/hello-world.html
 ```

-We have now used two ways to view an html file:
+We have now used two ways to view an HTML file:

-1. Preview shows you what your webpage looks like in a static manner.
-That is the same as you open an html file using your browserss File ==> Open.. senario.
+1. Preview shows you what your web page looks like in a static manner.
+That is the same as you open an HTML file using your browser's File ==> Open.. scenario.
-2. Run determines what you have in the html first of all (and execute if necessary), and then serve it through a web server.
-If you website work with data, as we'll do later in the module, you'll need to run it through a web server.
+2. Run determines what you have in the HTML first of all (and execute if necessary), and then serve it through a web server.
+If your website works with data, as we'll do later in the module, you'll need to run it through a web server.

-> For more info on webpages and webiste, click this link from Mozilla [Webpages, websites, web servers, and search engines](https://developer.mozilla.org/en-US/Learn/Pages_sites_servers_and_search_engines).
+> For more info on web pages and website, click this link from Mozilla [Webpages, websites, web servers, and search engines](https://developer.mozilla.org/en-US/Learn/Pages_sites_servers_and_search_engines).

 ## Basic Linux commands